cryostatio/cryostat-legacy/HTTP_API.md

     `501` - The Grafana datasource URL is malformed.
     The body is an error message.

+    `502` - JMX connection failed.
+This is generally because the target application has SSL enabled over JMX, but ContainerJFR does not trust the certificate.

+    `512` - Container JFR received an invalid response from the Grafana datasource after sending the upload request.
+    The body is an error message.

     ###### example
     ```
     $ curl -X POST localhost:8181/api/v1/recordings/localhost_foo_20200911T144545Z.jfr/upload